How the IRS Determines Independent Contractor Status

 - Exclusivity of Work.
 Work for a number of persons at the same time often indicates independent contractor status because the worker is usually free, in such cases, from control by any of the firms.

 - Available to General Public.
-The availability of services to the general public usually indicates independent contractor status.
+The availability of the services of the worker to the general public usually indicates independent contractor status.

 - Right of Discharge.
 The right of discharge is that of an employer.
 An independent contractor, on the other hand, cannot be "fired" without incurring liability if he or she is producing a result that measures up to his contract specifications.